amine7777/katacoda-scenarios/ansible/ansible-vault/step1.md

 Please copy the playbook in the  **simple_playbook.yml** file.

-As you can the password here is visible which is something that we dont want to have.
+As you can see the password here is visible which is something that we dont want to have.

 The playbook made to  create a user and our goal here is to hide the user password with Ansible vault.

 Let's create our **.secret.yml** file where we are going to encrypt our password.

+`cd /home/amine7777`{{execute}}

 `ansible-vault create .secrets.yml`{{execute}}

 This command will create an encrypted file and it will prompt a message to set up the vault password that you would like to use.
-After entering the password you need to put all the sensitives data inside.
+After entering the vault password you need to put all the sensitives data inside.

-Please add this line to the **.secret.yml** file
+Please hit  <kbd>i</kbd> to insert text and add this line to the **.secret.yml** file

 ```yaml
 user_password: 'my_awesome_password'